 Funder: Department of Housing and Urban Development

-This opportunity supports jurisdictions—specifically state, county, city/township, and federally recognized tribal governments—in the deployment and evaluation of automated building code permitting systems.
-The demonstration aims to test these systems in real-world government permitting environments, measuring impacts on processing timelines, workflow efficiency, staff roles, and applicant experience.
-The program will generate empirical evidence on operational performance, costs, governance needs, and potential cost savings, with the goal of informing broader adoption of automated permitting by state and local governments.
+This funding opportunity from the U.S. Department of Housing and Urban Development (HUD) supports state, local, and tribal governments in deploying automated building code permitting systems.
+The demonstration aims to assess the real-world effectiveness of these systems in government permitting environments, focusing on impacts such as processing timelines, workflow efficiency, staff roles, and applicant experience.
+Awardees will partner with HUD to rigorously evaluate the operational performance, costs, governance needs, and potential cost savings of automated permitting platforms, with the goal of informing broader adoption by other jurisdictions.
+The demonstration is part of a national effort to reduce regulatory barriers to affordable housing and promote the use of advanced technologies in permitting processes.